blueOkiris/Game-Card/docs/PROGRAMMING.md

 ## Set up Libraries:

-7) Download the SoftwareWire library from the library manager
+7) Download the TinyWireM library from the library manager
 8) Copy the folders in the repo's libraries/ subdirectory to your Arduino libraries folder (Default is Documents/Arduino/libraries)

 ## Program Game